 Cicely’s mother Elizabeth Wydeville, in her glory days before it all went pear shaped.
 This is the earliest known version of the many copies of a now lost original portrait of Elizabeth which was possibly from a likeness of her taken when she was alive.
 The Royal Collection

-The long months in sanctuary must have seemed quite dour even though the great hall, known as College Hall, had a minstrel gallery – they probably were not in the mood for music.
+The long months in sanctuary must have seemed quite dour for the sisters and their brother even though the great hall, known as College Hall, had a minstrel gallery – they probably were not in the mood for music.
 Although undoubtedly the Abbots house would have been sumptuous, lack of space would have proven to be a problem for the royal, soon to be ex- royal, party.
 Was Cicely resilient and did she look forward to the day when she could leave that place and hopefully continue her former lifestyle?
 Or did she fear they were all going to die?
 Did the siblings bicker?
 Surely they must have picked up on the mood of their mother which could not have been inspiring if Sir Thomas More’s description of her is accurate.
 However Cicely’s mother’s state of mind must have reached an all time low on the morning of the 6th July 1483 when the loud clamouring of bells told them that Richard and his wife, Anne, were being crowned just yards away in the abbey.

 Old, atmospheric photo of the Archway in Abbots’s Court leading out and into the cloisters as well as the exit to the outside world.
 Cicely and her family would have gone through this ancient archway which has remained unchanged throughout the centuries to enter and leave Cheyneygates.,

 Finally the day arrived when her mother, now known as Dame Grey, reached agreement with Richard, now King Richard III, and she and her sisters emerged into what must have been a much changed world.
-On the first day of Marche the first yere of my Reigne (1484) Richard had sworn an oath on holy relics that he would do no harm to her daughters, and seek good marriages for them with gentlemen and this is exactly what he was to do for both Cicely and Elizabeth.
+On the first day of Marche the first yere of my Reigne (1484) Richard had sworn an oath on holy relics that he would do no harm to Dame Grey’s daughters, and to seek good marriages for them with gentlemen and this is exactly what he was to do for both Cicely and Elizabeth.

 Memorandum that I Richard by the grace of God King of England and of Fraunce and Lord of Irland in the presens of you my Lordes spirituelle and temporelle and you Maire and Aldermen of my Cite of London promitte and swere verbo Regio and upon these holy evengelies of God by me personelly touched that if the doughters of Dam Elizabeth Gray late calling herself Queen of England that is to wit Elizabeth Cecille Anne Kateryn and Briggette wolle come unto me out of the Saintwarie of Westminster and be guyded Ruled and demeaned after me then I shalle see that they shalbe in suertie of their lyffes and also not suffre any manner hurt by any manner persone or persones to theim or any of theim in their bodies and persones to be done by wey of Ravisshement or defouling contrarie their willes nor theim or any of theim emprisone within the Toure of London or any other prisone..